dovebair/simpleblog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Welcome to Version 0.1.0

+The blog has a mock authentication on it.
+To login, please use the following credentials:

+* name: "TMAF"
+* password: "secret"

+Versions and Dependencies

-* Ruby version
+* Ruby version: {
+    ruby 2.6.3p62
+    rails 6.1.1
+  }

-* System dependencies
+* System dependencies: {
+    @rails/actioncable: ^6.0.0,
+    @rails/activestorage: ^6.0.0,
+    @rails/ujs: ^6.0.0,
+    @rails/webpacker: 5.2.1,
+    turbolinks: ^5.2.0
+  }

+Future updates will address:

 * Configuration